Let's be inspired, every day

 Remember to be joyful and positive this Earth Day, and every day, despite any of the gloomy headlines.
 Each of us can make simple changes and improvements to how sustainably we live - and we can start by finding positivity and joy in taking control of the things we can change and influence, like the homes we live in and the lives we lead.

-Now you know more about Earth Day and what simple and affordable choices we can make to live sustainably along with finding inspiration for beautiful and energy efficient home design year round.
+Now you know what simple and affordable choices we can make to live sustainably along with finding inspiration for beautiful and energy efficient home design year round.

 Find more pages about sustainable construction and how to reduce emissions on the pages below and in the EcoHome Green Building Guide pages.